How we test vacuum cleaners

 We conduct the same fine dust pick-up test on carpets, flat laminate floors and also crevices to simulate the gaps you find between floorboards.

 But it's not just fine dust that you'll need to clean up at home, which is why we also challenge each vacuum to pick up larger debris.
-We use a large amount of dry rice, spilled onto a flat laminate floor, to represent larger bits of dirt and spills in the home, and measure how much each vacuum cleaner can suck up.
+We use a large amount of dry lentils, spilled onto a flat laminate floor, to represent larger bits of dirt and spills in the home, and measure how much each vacuum cleaner can suck up.
 Some vacuum cleaners will just plough larger debris around in front of them rather than sucking it all into the machine.

 Is it able to maintain suction power while the bag or canister fills up?